-This course provides a broad understanding of the application of systemic reviews to public health, medicine and health policy introducing key steps for performing systemic reviews and meta-analyses through hands-on exercises, including formulating a research questions and hypothesis, developing a search strategy, identifying eligible studies, extracting data, assessing the risk of bias of included studies and synthesizing the evidence qualitatively and quantitatively.
-Focuses on analytical skills in performing pairwise meta-anallyses.
+This course provides a broad understanding of the application of systemic reviews to public health, medicine, and health policy.
+It introduces key steps for performing systemic reviews and meta-analyses through hands-on exercises, including formulating a research question and hypothesis, developing a search strategy, identifying eligible studies, extracting data, assessing the risk of bias of included studies, and synthesizing the evidence.

-Advanced Epidemiology 2 EPID 7632 Prereq: EPID 6630, EPID 6631, BIOS 6601
+EPID 7632 Advanced Epidemiology 2

+Prereg: EPID 6630, EPID 6631, BIOS 6601